hermangroup/docs/votingnodes/setup.rst

    Your Voting Node is now setup correctly

 There is no need to have your wallet open 24 hours a day.
-You can open and close your wallet when ever you like.
+You can open and close your wallet at will.

 Encrypt And Backup Your Wallet